logzio/logz-docs/_source/logzio_collections/_log-sources/dotnet.md

 {% include log-shipping/listener-var.html %}

+* Replace `<<TYPE>` with the type that you want to assign to your logs.
+You will use this value to identify these logs in Logz.io.

 Add the following code to use the configuration and create logs:

 * Using Serilog.Settings.Configuration and Microsoft.Extensions.Configuration.Json packages

 using System.IO;